smoky, spicy bbq baked black-eyed peas

 - When the tomatoes in the sauté pan with the vegetables are soft, add half the mix plus half the tomato sauce or other tomato liquid into each baking dish of beans.
 Also add one-half cup of reserved black-eyed pea cooking liquid to each batch.
 Stir.

 - Place dishes in oven, covered, for one-half hour, then uncover and cook for about 45 minutes to an hour longer.
-(If you used one large pot, the cooking will take longer.)
+(If you used one large pot, the cooking will take longer, and your coaking and precooking times and the age of the beans if all part of the equation, too.
+See note below.)

 - Use reserved black-eyed pea cooking liquid to make the beans more or less saucy as you choose as they cook down.
 I made mine dry-ish, as you can see in the top photo–just a matter of taste.